 If you plan for the winter than you will know that it will be cold most likely.
 If you plan for the fall you will most likely see many wildflowers and also showers in some areas.

 First of, remember you will be in nature and nature tends to throw curve balls at you either way.
-Being outdoors already comes with its challenges from time to time.
+Being outdoors already comes with it’s own challenges from time to time.
 This doesn’t mean that you can’t read up on some of the trails and see if there are any other challenges.
 Maybe the bridge to cross the creek is broken down and now there is a detour.
 Or maybe there is an area where you have to climb a rocky ledge in order to continue your route.
-By doing some research and preparing for these challenges you and your family will have a happier trail experience.
+By doing some research and preparing for these challenges you and your family will have a happier and safer trail experience.

 Don’t forget to add any challenges in to your estimated time.
 If it’s a 30 minute detour it’s good to prepare mentally that your trip will be 30-40 minutes longer.